Top

 fish is also very popular.

-MSG (Monosodium Glutamate - locally known as Ajinomoto) is frequently
+MSG (Monosodium Glutamate - locally known as Ajinomoto) is

-MSG, but this is not always followed through.
+not to use MSG, but this is not always followed through.

 The best way to avoid possible stomach problems is to look carefully